Tualatin Valley Drinking Water Quality

 Is Tualatin Valley Tap Water Safe to Drink?

-Tualatin Valley tap water meets all EPA health standards and is safe to drink.
+Tualatin Valley tap water meets all current EPA drinking water standards.

 How Hard is Tualatin Valley Water?